Updated: Oct 26

 Retaliation for filing a complaint, supporting someone else in filing a complaint, or objecting to any action at work that could be interpreted as a violation of the FEHA is prohibited under the FEHA.

-Last, if a company fired an employee for refusing to partake in an illegal action that the employer demanded, this exception would not apply.
-If you've been dismissed unfairly or experienced discrimination at work, contact a reputable California employment law attorney.
+Lastly, if a company fired an employee for refusing to partake in an illegal action that the employer demanded, this exception would not apply.
+If you've been dismissed unfairly or experienced discrimination at work, contact a reputable Employment Attorneys in Los Angeles.